strangerstudios/memberlite/docs/project-structure.md

 ### `/assets`

-Front-end assets for the theme.
+Static front-end assets for the theme.

 Typically contains:

-* CSS (Not compiled, we do not have a build process.)
-* JavaScript used on the front end
-* Images (mostly icons atm)
-* Fonts that are used to customize Memberlite via the customizer settings or the block editor options
+* Fonts used to customize Memberlite via the Customizer settings or the Block Editor options
+* Images (mostly icons)

 ---